-To test the resilience of our strategy, we will develop scenario analysis to stress test and improve our resiliency.
-As part of this effort, we plan to host workshops with leaders across the company to identify and discuss our climate-related risks and opportunities.
-Climate-related risks identified through this scenario analysis exercise will be incorporated into Radiant's Enterprise Risk Management ("ERM") Framework.
+To test the resilience of our strategy, we will develop scenario analysis in alignment with the ISSB to stress test and improve our resiliency.
+As part of this effort, we actively engage with leaders across the Company to identify and discuss material climate-related risks and opportunities.
+Climate-related risks identified through this scenario analysis exercise will be incorporated into our Enterprise Risk Management ("ERM") Framework.